 After an internship at the Staatsoper Unter den Linden, she started working as an assistant director for various opera houses in Europe.
 In 2003, she won the third prize at the European Opera Directing Competition organised by Camerata Nuova and Opera Europa.

 She made her directing debut in 2004 with Rossini's Il Signor Bruschino and Puccini's Gianni Schicchi in Lausanne, with sets and costumes by Julia Hansen.
-Their second production, Rossini's Il Viaggio a Reims in Bern, Oviedo and Tel-Aviv, was revived several years later in Antwerp under the direction of Alberto Zedda, with whom she collaborated again, also at the Flemish Opera, for Rossini's Armida in 2015.
+Their second production, Rossini's Il Viaggio a Reims in Bern, Oviedo and Tel-Aviv, was revived several years later in Antwerp under the direction of Alberto Zedda.

-She has worked in Athens (Le Comte Ory), Bern (La Traviata, Il Barbiere di Siviglia, La Bohème), Nancy (Rigoletto), Strasbourg (La Belle Hélène, Werther, Platée, Der Rosenkavalier, Die Zauberflöte, La Calisto), Antwerp/Ghent (Giasone, Agrippina), at the Theater an der Wien (Castor et Pollux and The Fairy Queen, both times under the direction of Christophe Rousset), in Graz (Faust, Die Zauberflöte), in Dortmund (Le Nozze di Figaro), in Nuremberg (Platée, Le Nozze di Figaro, Il Ritorno d'Ulisse in patria), in Glyndebourne (Don Pasquale, Poliuto), at the Opéra national de Paris (Hänsel und Gretel), in Essen (Le Grand Macabre, Salome), at the Royal Opera House (L'Etoile), at the Théâtre des Champs-Élysées (Il Ritorno d'Ulisse in Patria), in Santiago de Chile (Lulu), at the Semperoper Dresden (The Bartered Bride), and at the Bregenz Festival (Don Quichotte).
+She has worked in Athens (Le Comte Ory), Bern (La Traviata, Il Barbiere di Siviglia, La Bohème), Nancy (Rigoletto), Strasbourg (La Belle Hélène, Werther, Platée, Der Rosenkavalier, Die Zauberflöte, La Calisto), Antwerp/ Ghent (Giasone, Agrippina), at the Theater an der Wien (Castor et Pollux and The Fairy Queen, both times under the direction of Christophe Rousset), in Graz (Faust, Die Zauberflöte), in Dortmund (Le Nozze di Figaro), in Nuremberg (Platée, Le Nozze di Figaro, Il Ritorno d'Ulisse in patria), in Glyndebourne (Don Pasquale, Poliuto, Turco in Italia), at the Opéra national de Paris (Hänsel und Gretel), in Essen (Le Grand Macabre, Salome), at the Royal Opera House (L'Etoile), at the Théâtre des Champs-Élysées (Il Ritorno d'Ulisse in Patria), in Santiago de Chile (Lulu), at the Semperoper Dresden (The Bartered Bride), at the Bregenz Festival (Don Quichotte), and in Seville (Agrippina).